 * The protocol in the UN General Assembly is for only one country delegate at a time to approach the podium to address the Assembly.
 To give both MUNA delegates in a delegation the opportunity to participate in the debates, they may take turns or alternate.
 The UN General Assembly does not hear a relay presentation.

 * In committee meetings, delegates should address only the presiding officer as Madam Chair or Mr. Chair, as the case may be, and no one else.

-* When casting a voice vote in the assembly or committee meetings, it is customary to say YEA or YES and NAY or NO. Embellishments of any kind whatsoever are unnecessary and considered un-parliamentary and rude.
+* When casting a voice vote in the assembly or committee meetings, it is customary to say YES or NO or ABSTAIN.
+Embellishments of any kind whatsoever are unnecessary and considered un-parliamentary and rude.

 * A counsellor is like a non-participating head of delegation.
 As such, he/she is expected to ensure that members of the delegation observe the rules and protocols of the MUNA script.
 The performance of a delegation also reflects on the head of the delegation; its counsellor.

 * No food or drink is permitted in the Assembly hall or committee meeting rooms except water in the water bottles supplies by MUNA at the time of registration.
 Lap tops and Tablets are permitted but no cell phones as these could disrupt the proceedings.
 Please turn off the cell phones if you carry one and step out of the meeting if you wish to use it!